nocomplexity/FreeAndOpenMachineLearning/ml-challenges.rst

 Quality of Machine Learning frameworks
 ----------------------------------------

 Only a few people understand the complex mathematical algorithms behind machine learning.
 History learns that implementing an algorithms into software correctly has proven to be very complex and difficult.
-When you use FOSS machine learning software you have one large advantage over commercial 'black-box' software: You can inspect the software of ask some agency to provide a quality audit.
+When you use FOSS machine learning software you have one large advantage over commercial 'black-box' software: You can inspect the software or ask an IT consultancy company to provide a quality audit.

 The recent years there is a continuous growth of open machine learning tools and frameworks.Determining which toolkits are good enough for your business case is not trivial.